gardener/gardener/docs/proposals/README.md

 ### Main Reviewers

-Apart from general metadata the GEP should name at least one "main reviewer".
+Apart from general metadata, the GEP should name at least one "main reviewer".
+You can find a main reviewer for your GEP either when discussing the proposal in the community meeting, by asking in our [Slack Channel](https://gardener.cloud/documentation/contribute/#slack-channel) or at latest during the GEP PR review.
+New GEPs should only be accepted once at least one main reviewer is nominated/assigned.

 The main reviewers are charged with the following tasks:

 - familiarizing themselves with the details of the proposal